Airport of the Pacific | |

 Pushpin Label: | Conchagua |

-In 2019, then Salvadoran presidential candidate Nayib Bukele published "Plan Cuscatlán," an outline of his objectives and goals for his term as president of El Salvador.
-Within "Plan Cuscatlán," he proposed the construction of a new airport in eastern El Salvador, then referred to it as the "Airport in the East" (Spanish; Castilian: Aeropuerto en el Oriente).
-Bukele cited that many of the passengers who pass through El Salvador's Saint Óscar Arnulfo Romero y Galdámez International Airport in south-central El Salvador live in eastern El Salvador, and that a new airport in the east would simultaneously ease congestion of El Salvador's main international airport and bring jobs and an economic boost to the east of the country.[3]
+In 2019, then Salvadoran presidential candidate Nayib Bukele published his Cuscatlán Plan, an outline of his objectives and goals for his term as president of El Salvador.
+Within the Cuscatlán Plan, Bukele proposed the construction of a new airport in eastern El Salvador,[2] [3] then referred to it as the "Airport in the East" (Spanish; Castilian: Aeropuerto en el Oriente).
+Bukele cited that many of the passengers who pass through El Salvador's Saint Óscar Arnulfo Romero y Galdámez International Airport in south-central El Salvador live in eastern El Salvador, and that a new airport in the east would simultaneously ease congestion of El Salvador's main international airport and bring jobs and an economic boost to the east of the country.[4]

 On 25 April 2022, the Legislative Assembly's Economic Commission approved a law that would authorize the construction of the airport.[10]
 On 26 April 2022, the Legislative Assembly approved the law the Economic Commission approved the day prior, officially authorizing the construction of the airport.
 The law, titled the "Law for the Construction, Administration, Operation, and Maintenance of the Airport of the Pacific", passed with 67 of the 84 votes in favor.
 According to the Legislative Assembly, nine locations were considered; six were eliminated due to the perceived difficulty that would face aircraft landings, and the Legislative Assembly settled on construction at the selected site to minimize its effect on the environment.[11]

 In October 2022, 10 of the 150 landowners affected by the airport's construction stated that they would not sell their land to the government.
-CEPA stated that they will seek to come to a settlement with the landowners, and Federico Anliker, the president of CEPA, accused them of being "manipulated" by the country's opposition political parties to oppose the airport's construction.[10]
-In January 2023, Cristosal, a non-government organization, claimed that three laws regarding the airport's construction "open the door to corruption" and called upon the Supreme Court of Justice to block the laws.[11]
+CEPA stated that they will seek to come to a settlement with the landowners, and Federico Anliker, the president of CEPA, accused them of being "manipulated" ("Spanish; Castilian: manipulados") by the country's opposition political parties to oppose the airport's construction.[21]
+In January 2023, Cristosal, a non-government organization, claimed that three laws regarding the airport's construction "open the door to corruption" ("Spanish; Castilian: abren la puerta a la corrupción") and called upon the Supreme Court of Justice to block the laws.[22]

-The airport's construction is opposed by the Indigenous Movement for the Integration of the Struggles of the Ancestral Peoples of El Salvador (MILPA), which claims its construction violates the people's right to private property and degrades the area's environment.
+The Indigenous Movement for the Integration of the Struggles of the Ancestral Peoples of El Salvador (MILPA) opposes the airport's construction, arguing that its construction violates the local people's right to private property and degrades the area's environment.